MolBIFFM/diana/README.md

-Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"` and `"sumabs"` as well as `"increase"` and `"decrease"`, referring to the proportion of a proteins' sites exhibiting either, and `null`, so that sites are considered individually.
+Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"` and `"sumabs"` as well as `"increase"` and `"decrease"`, referring to the proportion of a proteins' sites exhibiting either, and `null`, so that sites are considered separately.

 ## References